Transfers

 -

 Or let's say that a community has farmland and equipment held in common.
-The community transfers responsibility for the land and equipment to some farmers to use and take care of.
+The community transfers custody for the land and equipment to some farmers to use and take care of.
 The community also transfers seeds every year to the farmers, enough to grow the food the community needs.
 During the year, the harvests are distributed (transferred) to the community members for their consumption.
-In reciprocity, the community provides for other needs of the farmers.
+In reciprocity, the community provides for other needs of the farmers (transfers resources).

 Implementation note: Different networks may choose to handle namespaces and identifiers at different granularity.
 This also may depend on the technology used.
 So one network may have separate namespaces for the nodes in the network; another may have one namespace for the whole network.
 In the latter case, an implication on transfers is that the provider agent and the receiver agent may use the same resource identifier for resourceInventoriedAs